SaundersLab/marple-pst/README.md

         */*_exons_concat.fasta
     ```

+    In this example we use a starting tree input containing only 8 isolates to save time.

+    When you run this with real samples, use `../data/56_isolates_388_genes_exons.fasta.gz` which
+    contains 56 isolates.

 7. Inspect the tree by opening `example/tree/2_new_samples_country.pdf` in your browser.

     Notice how country is shown as '?' for the new samples.
 We'll fix that in the next step.